marcomaroni-github/twitter-to-bluesky/README.md

-# Twitter To Bluesky
+# X/Twitter To Bluesky

-Import all tweets exported from Twitter/X to a Bluesky account.
+Import all tweets exported from X/Twitter to a Bluesky account.

 ⚠️ This project is a work-in-progress ⚠️